-As discussed in \cite{macieszczak2016towards,minganti2018spectral}, in open quantum systems, metastability typically arises as a consequence of a separation between two consecutive eigenvalues of the Liouvillian, i.e. $\tau_l \gg \tau_{l+1}$ where $\tau_l^{-1} = - \Re \lambda_l$ (see Appendix \ref{apx:liouville} for definitions and more detail about the Liouvillian formalism) and is closely related to the emergence of quantum entrainment and dissipative phase transitions \cite{cabot2021metastable}.
+As discussed in \cite{macieszczak2016towards,minganti2018spectral}, in open quantum systems, metastability typically arises as a consequence of a separation between two consecutive eigenvalues of the Liouvillian, i.e. $\tau_l \gg \tau_{l+1}$ where $\tau_l^{-1} = - \Re \lambda_l$ and it is closely related to the emergence of quantum entrainment and dissipative phase transitions \cite{cabot2021metastable}.
 In the presence of metastability, fast dynamics ($t < \tau_{l+1}$) is well separated from the slow metastable phase ($t > \tau_{l+1}$).
-After the relatively fast transient $\tau_{l+1}$, the system decays into the metastable manifold whose size depends on the number of slow decaying modes.
-The emergence of a metastable phase, which isolates $l$ modes from the rest, enables us to confine the system dynamics within this metastable manifold spanned by the right eigenmodes $\{ R_j \}_{j=1}^l$ of the Liouvillian \cite{cabot2021metastable,macieszczak2021towards}.
+After the relatively fast transient $\tau_{l+1}$, the system decays into the metastable manifold whose size depends on the number of slowly decaying modes.
+The emergence of a metastable phase, which isolates $l$ modes from the rest, enables us to confine the system dynamics within this metastable manifold spanned by the right eigenmodes $\{ R_j \}_{j=1}^l$ of the Liouvillian \cite{cabot2021metastable,macieszczak2021metastability}.
 Specifically, after the initial decay ($t > \tau_{l+1}$), the system's state can be expressed as a complex linear combination of only the aforementioned eigenmodes.
 Finally, a decay to the steady state occurs for times $t > \tau_2$.

 Metastability is seen in the Liouvillian of \cref{eq:pp_me_nm} when there is linear dissipation (weak symmetry) and the nonlinear powers are balanced ($n=m$) \cite{cabot2021metastable,labay2022memory,minganti2023dissipative}.
-We will, in the following, remove the latter condition while we stay in the weak symmetry limit ($\gamma_1 > 0$).
-Given the large number of parameters and regimes of the model, for the sake of clarity, we will consider Liouvillians with at most four-photon driving exchange ($n$) and we will modify the power of the dissipation ($m$) to be above and below that of the driving.
-Moreover, we will compare with the coherent-state situation ($n=m$) to study in which situation squeezing can improve the performance of certain applications.
+In the following we remove the latter constraint while staying in the weak symmetry limit ($\gamma_1 > 0$).
+Given the large number of parameters and regimes of the model, for the sake of clarity, we consider Liouvillians with at most four-photon driving exchange ($n$) and we modify the power of the dissipation ($m$) to be above and below that of the driving.
+Moreover, we compare with the coherent-state situation ($n=m$) to study in which situation squeezing can improve the performance of certain applications.